What you need to know about withdrawing from all classes/not enrolling for a time:

 NOTE: If you complete the Spring semester, then summer break does NOT count toward your five month absence period because your SEVIS record will not be terminated until the start of the fall semester.
 The five month period begins the day your SEVIS record is terminated.
 If you leave before completing the Spring semester, then your SEVIS record will be terminated immediately and summer break will count toward your five months.

 If you withdraw from classes (either before or after the semester starts), you must depart the US within 15 days.
-If you have not yet registered for classes and decide to take a semester off, you should depart within 15 days of the beginning of the semester.
+If you will leave during a breadk and have not yet registered for classes, you should depart within 15 days of the beginning of the next semester.
 You need to calculate your departure and return trips carefully if you wish to return on the same SEVIS record and I-20.

 NOTE: If you withdraw from classes, please make sure you have consulted with the Registrar’s office as well as student accounts about your refund.
 You must withdraw early in order to get a full refund.

-When do you plan to return to the US?
-Do you already have a return ticket?
+When are you allowed to return to the US?

 If you return to the US from a leave of absence (whether more or fewer than 5 months), you are not allowed to enter the US more than 30 days before classes begin, even if your visa is still valid.